Gregg shorthand: Writing

 Gregg shorthand is a system of phonography, or a phonemic writing system, which means it records the sounds of the speaker, not the English spelling.
-It uses the f stroke for the /f/ sound in funnel, telephone, and laugh.
-All silent letters are omitted.
-The image on the right shows the strokes of Gregg Shorthand Simplified.
+For example, it uses the f stroke for the /f/ sound in funnel, telephone, and laugh, and omits all silent letters.
 The system is written from left to right and the letters are joined.
 Sh (= /ʃ/) (and zh = /ʒ/), Ch (= /tʃ/), and J (or Dzh, = /dʒ/) are written downward, while t and d are written upward.
 X /ks/ is expressed by putting a slight backward slant on the s symbol, though a word beginning ex is just written as if spelt es (and, according to Pre-Anniversary, ox is written as if os).
 W when in the middle of a word, is notated with a short dash under the next vowel.
 Therefore, the digraph qu (= /kw/) is usually written as k with a dash underneath the next vowel.
-In Anniversary and before, if z need be distinguished from s, a small tick drawn at a right angle from the s may be written to make this distinction.
+In the Anniversary edition and before, if z need be distinguished from s, a small tick drawn at a right angle from the s may be written to make this distinction.

 Many of the letters shown are also brief forms, or standard abbreviations for the most common words for increased speed in writing.
 For instance, instead of writing kan for "can", the Gregg stenographer just writes k.
 These brief forms are shown on the adjacent image.
 There are several others not shown, however.
-For instance, "please" is written in Simplified and back as simply pl, and "govern" as gv.
+For instance, "please" is written in Simplified and before as simply pl, and "govern" as gv.

 Phrasing is another mechanism for increasing the speed of shorthand writing.
 Based on the notion that lifting the pen between words would have a heavy speed cost, phrasing is the combination of several smaller distinct forms into one outline.
 For example, "it may be that the" can be written in one outline, "(tm)ab(th)a(th)".
 "I have not been able" would be written, "avnba" (note that to the eye of the reader this phrase written in shorthand looks like "I-have-not-been-able", and so phrasing is far more legible than a longhand explanation of the principle may lead one to believe).